aaronsantiago/trifoil/readme.md

 ### Rule Variations

+ - Try limiting number the total number of links you can place to .
+If either player runs out of links, the player with the longest chain wins.
- - Instead of a limited number of links, try playing until any one Blink has 5 links on it.
+ - Try playing until any one Blink is filled with 6 links of any color.
 When that happens, the longest chain wins.
  - Try playing with 3 moves instead of 2!
 You might need to increase the winning chain length.
  - Removing the limit of links that a Blink can contribute to a chain creates a much more defensive game!